informationsea/excel2csv/README.md

 Install
 -------

-1. Copy bin/excel2csv to /usr/local/bin
+1. Copy excel2csv to some where
-2. Copy lib/excel2csv.jar to /usr/local/lib
+2. Add PATH

 Usage
 -----